CrimsonAS/gtkplatform/README.md

   **A:** They probably don't.

-  More seriously, I haven't tested them at all yet.
+  More seriously, I haven't tested them much yet.
 There's probably going to be a lot of bugs there.
 When all that stabilizes, though, it should work the same as it does with gtk+ applications.